 According to PwC, Vietnam sat in second place with the most ASEAN’s fintech funding in 2019, following Singapore.
-The impressive increase of fintech funding was owing to two of the largest fintech investments in that year: VNPay’s US$300 million and MoMo’s US$500 million deals.
+The impressive increase of fintech funding was owing to two of the largest fintech investments in that year: VNPay’s over US$1 billion and MoMo’s US$233.8 million deals in 4 rounds.

 Many foreign entrepreneurs and companies are taking an interest in investing heavily in Vietnam’s fintech market over recent years, especially in digital payments.
 The fintech investment spike is mainly motivated by the high internet and mobile penetration rates, unbanked population, and the potentially large market.

 To establish a fintech business in Vietnam, you need to adopt the fintech rules and regulations set out by the Vietnamese government.
 Cekindo has compiled the most important regulations that you need to know before starting a fintech business in Vietnam.

 FTC is a government-controlled body that is serving as the regulator in Vietnam’s fintech sector.
 This centralised body plays an important role in creating a direct conversation between the fintech companies and the government – helping the former solving legal issues, and creating a regulatory sandbox for testing fintech services.